amingilani/auth0-user-relationships/README.md

 end
 ```

-### Generating Pages
+### Generating Controllers

-We want two pages for our simplistic app, a publicly accessible home page, and a private dashboard
+We want two pages for our simplistic app, a publicly accessible contoller home page, and a privately accessible dashboard, as well as a controller without pages for an authentication api: